kubevirt/user-guide/docs/compute/live_migration.md

 The way post-copy migrations work is as following:

   1. The target VM is created.
-  2. The guest is being run on the **target VM**.
+  2. The guest is run on the **target VM**.
   3. The source starts sending chunks of VM state (mostly memory) to the target.
   4. When the guest, running on the target VM, would access memory:
     1. If the memory exists on the target VM, the guest can access it.
     2. Otherwise, the target VM asks for a chunk of memory from the source VM.
-  5. Once all of the memory state is updated at the target VM, the source VM is being removed.
+  5. Once all of the memory state is updated at the target VM, the source VM is removed.

 The main idea here is that the guest starts to run immediately on the target VM.
 This approach has advantages and disadvantages:

 <u>advantages</u>:

-* The same memory chunk is never being transferred twice.
+* The same memory chunk is never transferred twice.
 This is possible due to the fact that with post-copy it doesn't matter that a page had been dirtied since the guest is already running on the target VM.
   * This means that a high dirty-rate has much less effect.